logzio/logz-docs/_source/logzio_collections/_tracing-sources/docker-otel.md

 * An instrumented application running in a Docker network
 * An active account with Logz.io
-* A name defined for your tracing service
+* A name defined for your tracing service.
+You will need it to identify the traces in Logz.io.

 <div class="tasklist">